olliten/Grants-Program/applications/c++polkadot-light-client-implementation.md

 - The client MUST be compatible with any full nodes of any Substrate chain that are [spec](https://spec.polkadot.network/)-conformant.

 _User Experience_
-- The client library MUST be architected to minimize the coupling of functionality and the user interface
 - The client MUST be a command-line application with the support of Linux target.
 The client MUST be implemented as cross-platform and SHOULD compile against Mac OS and Windows platforms.
 But full Windows and Mac OS support is out of the scope and can be added within further development.
-  - The client library MUST be usable on popular mobile platforms (iOS, Android)
+- The client library MUST be architected to minimize the coupling of functionality and the user interface
-  - The client library MUST be usable in browsers as a WebAssembly module, with a JS wrapper (hereafter \_WASM Module\_).
+  - The client library MUST support Linux and WebAssembly targets.
+It MUST be usable in browsers with a JS wrapper(hereafter _WASM module_).
-  - The client library MUST support the Linux target.
-It SHOULD be implemented as cross-platform, but full support of other platforms (e.g., Windows, Mac OS, Android) is out of the scope.
+  - The client library SHOULD be implemented as cross-platform but full support of other platforms(e.g. Windows, Mac OS, Android) is out of the scope.

 - The client MUST be sufficiently documented
   - The client MUST contain standalone documentation for users